Proposed Wichita anti-discrimination law faces opposition, confusion as vote nears

 The board was stripped of that authority in 1986, in favor of having any discrimination referrals handled by the city attorney’s office.
 The disempowered board withered and was practically inactive in the 1990s.

-Jean Schodorf, who later became a Republican state Senator representing Wichita, served on the board in the ‘80s and said it was mostly resulted in just talk.
+Jean Schodorf, who later became a Republican state senator representing Wichita, served on the board in the ‘80s and said it mostly resulted in just talk.

 “Sometimes there were resolutions that went to the City Council, but nothing,” she said.
 “The boards had good intentions, but not a lot of action over the years.
 The City Council’s always been very careful about power and delegating responsibility — good talk, good proposals, but nothing ever happens.”

-Schordorf left Wichita after losing her Senate seat to then-City Councilman Michael O’Donnell in 2012 and now lives at her family homestead in Sedan.
+Schodorf left Wichita after losing her Senate seat to then-City Council member Michael O’Donnell in 2012 and now lives at her family homestead in Sedan.
 But she had some advice for the city she once represented in the Capitol.

 “I think they need to brush up on that original (anti-discrimination) ordinance because that sounds much better than this one,” she said.
 “Maybe it’s time to do something with some teeth in it.”